Rajjeshwar/text-classification/readme.md

-folder structure:
+Folder structure:
-1. Dataframe: contains the processed training dataframes for all models
-2. Notebooks: contains the .ipynb code execution for all models and explainability
+1. Notebooks: contains the .ipynb code execution for all models and explainability
 3. Notebooks/Models: contains trained models
-4. script: Contains all .py files for training models (We are sharing the dataframes and trained models seperately in drive link, please put them in the folder structure for execution)
+4. Script: Contains all .py files for training models (We are sharing the dataframes and trained models seperately in drive link, please put them in the folder structure for execution)

+**Refer to Text_Classification_Challenge_report.pdf for details on the process followed and the results from GradCAM explainability outputs.**

 Installation:
 create a python virtual enviornment from given requirements.txt file